Jean-Jacques Mandrichi

-Jean-Jacques Mandrichi (born 3 June 1984) is a French footballer who plays as a forward for Gallia Club Lucciana.
+Jean-Jacques Mandrichi (born 3 June 1984) is a retired French footballer who played as a forward and current assistant manager of FC Mougins.

 Career

 Mandrichi was born in Bastia.
 After a successful time at AC Ajaccio Mandrichi signed a two-year deal to play for Grenoble Foot 38.
 After scoring 52 goals in Ligue 2, on 30 July 2011, Mandrichi moved to Ligue 2 rivals FC Nantes, signing a two-year contract.
 Soon after the signing, the player was openly criticised by club owner Waldemar Kita, and on 4 October 2011, FC Nantes and Jean-Jacques Mandrichi decided to terminate the contract signed in late July.

 He signed a two-year contract with LB Châteauroux, but after one season, he moved to newly promoted Ligue 2 side Gazélec Ajaccio on a two-year deal.

 In January 2013, Mandrichi moved to Championnat National side Red Star Saint-Ouen.